curblr/curblr-spec/README.md

 CurbLR is a common language on which many things can be built, including rules engines, query APIs, consumer notification services, mapping tools, and analytic models.

-CurbLR is stored in GeoJSON format.
+CurbLR is a JSON format, and it includes all regulations as a GeoJSON object.

 # Design principles